boonhowchew/clinical-research-guide/resources/literature-review.md

 This elaborates on each step for a literature review focused on _observational evidence_.
 It builds upon the techniques you've just learned for identifying a potential research gap.

-**Crucially, this process is a cycle, not a straight line.** The following steps are the formal method to explore, confirm, and precisely define the gap you have preliminarily identified.
+**Crucially, this process is often a cycle, not a straight line.** The following steps are the formal method to explore, confirm, and precisely define the gap you have preliminarily identified.
 Be prepared to revisit earlier steps as you learn more.

 ---